-Type of Criteria Options Default Care Transitions CTI Example Geographic Service Area Hospitals may submit a list of five-digit ZIP codes in which targeted patients must reside.
-No restrictions List of 20 Maryland ZIP codes Beneficiary Death Hospitals may include or exclude beneficiaries who die during the episode window beginning in PY5; prior to this, they were automatically excluded.
-Exclude Exclude beneficiaries who die during the episode Primary Diagnosis, APR- DRG, SOI, or ROM Hospitals may submit a list of inpatient ICD-10-CM primary diagnosis codes or APR-DRG, SOI, and/or ROM codes required to trigger an episode.
-No restrictions Cardiac APR-DRG codes (no SOI, ROM, ICD-10-CM specified) Chronic Conditions , 1 or more CCW Chronic Conditions Prior Utilization Hospitals may require thresholds on prior medical utilization.
+Type of Criteria Options Default Care Transitions CTI Example Geographic Service Area List of 20 Maryland ZIP codes Beneficiary Death Hospitals may include or exclude beneficiaries who die during the episode window beginning in PY5; prior to this, they were automatically excluded.
+Exclude Exclude beneficiaries who die during the episode Primary Diagnosis, APR- DRG, SOI, or ROM Diagnosis, APR- diagnosis codes or APR-DRG, SOI, and/or ROM codes Cardiac APR-DRG codes (no SOI, ROM, ICD-10-CM specified) Chronic Conditions Hospitals may indicate a minimum number of the 27 CCW Chronic Conditions with which a patient must have been diagnosed.
+Alternatively, hospitals may submit a list of specific CCW Chronic Conditions with which a patient must have been diagnosed.
+No restrictions 1 or more CCW Chronic Conditions Prior Utilization Hospitals may require thresholds on prior medical utilization.
 This requires selecting the setting (inpatient hospital, outpatient observation, or ED), then the threshold (e.g., 2 inpatient discharges) and time window for when that threshold was reached (e.g., 2 inpatient discharges in past 60 days).
-No restrictions 1 inpatient hospital discharge during the 365 days preceding the episode begin date Look Back Hospitals may require that patients had a medical encounter in one or more specific healthcare settings (Primary Care/E&M visit, HHA, SNF, Assisted Living, Acute Care, Psychiatric Care Facility) before an inpatient admission and a time window for the encounter (e.g., SNF discharge in past 60 days).
+1 inpatient hospital discharge during the 365 days preceding the episode begin date Look Back Hospitals may require that patients had a medical encounter in one or more specific healthcare settings (Primary Care/E&M visit, HHA, SNF, Assisted Living, Acute Care, Psychiatric Care Facility) before an inpatient admission and a time window for the encounter (e.g., SNF discharge in past 60 days).
 Alternatively, hospitals may exclude patients on the same basis.
 No restrictions Default Look Forward Hospitals may require that patients were discharged from the hospital to one or more specific post-acute care settings (LTCH, IRF, SNF, HHA, community with a physician consult).
 Alternatively, hospitals may exclude patients on the same basis.
 No restrictions Discharged to LTCH, IRF, SNF, or HHA (i.e., not discharged home)